 Mitiga Demonstrates Claude Code MCP Hijack Steals OAuth Tokens

-Mitiga Labs demonstrated a five-step man-in-the-middle attack that can redirect Claude Code Model Context Protocol (MCP) traffic and steal OAuth bearer tokens, SecurityWeek reports.
-Per Mitiga, the attack requires an attacker-capable npm package that registers a lifecycle hook, which writes a preapproved trust flag and edits the MCP config in ~/.claude.json to add a proxy address to mcpServers.
-When Claude Code refreshes or initiates MCP sessions, the flow goes through the attacker proxy and the OAuth token transits to attacker infrastructure; Mitiga reports the hook can persist tokens through rotation and revert manual MCP-URL edits.
-High-value tokens can grant access to connected SaaS platforms such as Jira, Confluence, and GitHub, SecurityWeek says.
+Mitiga Labs demonstrated a five-step man-in-the-middle attack that can redirect Claude Code Model Context Protocol (MCP) traffic and steal OAuth bearer tokens, as reported by SecurityWeek, CSO Online, and other outlets.
+Per Mitiga, the chain begins with a malicious npm package whose post-install lifecycle hook silently edits Claude Code's global config at ~/.claude.json, where OAuth tokens are stored in plaintext; the hook sets a preapproved trust flag and adds an attacker-controlled proxy to mcpServers.
+When Claude Code initiates or refreshes an MCP session, traffic routes through the proxy and the token transits to attacker infrastructure, and the hook can survive token rotation and revert manual config edits.
+Stolen tokens can grant access to connected SaaS such as Jira, Confluence, and GitHub.
+Crucially, the attack presupposes the victim already ran the malicious package: Mitiga says it disclosed the issue to Anthropic in April 2026, and Anthropic deemed it out of scope, citing the required prior user consent, with no patch planned.

 What happened

-Mitiga Labs disclosed a five-step attack chain that can hijack Claude Code MCP traffic and exfiltrate OAuth bearer tokens, according to reporting by SecurityWeek.
-Per Mitiga's writeup, the attacker installs a tailored npm package on a host where Claude Code is configured with dynamic authorization MCP servers, and the package registers a lifecycle hook that runs at install time.
-The hook sets a preconfigured trust flag, edits ~/.claude.json, and appends an attacker-controlled proxy to the mcpServers configuration.
-SecurityWeek reports that, when Claude Code initiates or refreshes an MCP session, the client connects through the proxy and the token transits to attacker infrastructure.
+Mitiga Labs disclosed a five-step attack chain that can hijack Claude Code MCP traffic and exfiltrate OAuth bearer tokens, according to reporting by SecurityWeek, CSO Online, and eSecurity Planet.
+Per Mitiga's writeup, the attacker gets a tailored npm package onto a host where Claude Code is configured with dynamic-authorization MCP servers; the package registers a post-install lifecycle hook that runs at install time, sets a preconfigured trust flag, edits ~/.claude.json, and appends an attacker-controlled proxy to the mcpServers configuration.
+When Claude Code initiates or refreshes an MCP session, the client connects through the proxy and the token transits to attacker infrastructure.
 Mitiga also demonstrates persistence: the hook can rewrite rotated tokens and restore the proxy entry if a user edits it.
+Mitiga reports it disclosed the findings to Anthropic on April 10, 2026; Anthropic acknowledged the report on April 11 and on April 12 classified it as out of scope, citing the prior user consent the chain requires, and no patch is planned.

 Technical details

-Per Mitiga's analysis as described by SecurityWeek, the prerequisites for the chain are the ability to execute an installer with an npm lifecycle hook on a target machine and write access to the user's home config.
-The attack leverages local config modification rather than a network exploit; Mitiga used mitmproxy in their tests to intercept token-bearing traffic.
-The OAuth credentials and MCP configuration are stored in ~/.claude.json, which is the modification target in the demonstration.
+Per Mitiga's analysis as described by SecurityWeek and CSO Online, the prerequisites are the ability to execute an installer with an npm lifecycle hook on a target machine and write access to the user's home config, meaning the chain presupposes prior local code execution rather than a remote network exploit.
+The OAuth credentials, MCP configuration, and the flags governing whether Claude Code prompts before running commands are stored in plaintext in ~/.claude.json, which is the modification target.
+Mitiga reports it used mitmproxy in its tests to intercept token-bearing traffic, and notes the abuse can blend into provider-side logs because it rides legitimate OAuth flows.

 Editorial analysis

-Industry context: Agentic developer tools that orchestrate external integrations enlarge the local attack surface because they store persistent credentials and make outbound requests to multiple services.
-Supply-chain mechanisms such as malicious npm packages and install hooks have been recurring vectors for post-install persistence and config tampering in developer environments.
+Agentic developer tools that orchestrate external integrations enlarge the local attack surface because they store persistent, broadly scoped credentials and make outbound requests to multiple services.
+Supply-chain mechanisms such as malicious npm packages and install hooks have been recurring vectors for post-install persistence and config tampering in developer environments, and plaintext credential storage raises the value of any local compromise.

 For practitioners